-I always recommend doing at least 1200questions and 70% that’s a really good range usually you’re like the 90th percentile, I will say even 99 percentile in passing now, if you failed the NCLEX, before most students rush to take the NCLEX again
+I always recommend doing at least 1200questions and 70% that’s a really good range usually you’re in the 90th percentile, I will say even the 99 percentile in passing now, if you failed the NCLEX, before most students rush to take the NCLEX again

-Instead, of like you know taking a step back taking a deep breath, and be like okay,
+Instead, of like you know taking a step back taking a deep breath, and being like okay,

 I failed this time, what can I do better the next time?
 So the gold numbers are what you have to keep in mind.

 So write it down anything, north is higher than 1200questions at 70% that’s a good range many students don’t know this, and they end up just studying a bunch of questions or just randomly watching videos or you know utilizing a lot of resources that particularly are not even on the NCLEX.